North Table Mountain: Wildlife

+Burial Site

+On September 1, 1909 quarry workers discovered and unearthed a human skull and bones at the Doane-Westcott quarry, located approximately midway up the western slope where the vertical lines of its aerial tramway intersect the bench land today.
+The Golden Transcript described "The ghastly relics of a tragedy many years ago had been buried under at least forty feet of earth and rocks" during excavation for the tramway.
+Upon examination by Jefferson County, Colorado Coroner John Lofton Davidson and Dr. James Kelly they pronounced the remains to be an adult caucasian male with cause of death by modern terms an execution-style homicide.
+The newspaper described "One side of the skull is dented and crushed, showing that death was caused by a blow from a stone or some heavy instrument.
+It was found at least three hundred feet from the base of the cliffs, showing that the man could not have fallen from the top."
+Coroner Davidson concluded that death preceded settlement of the region and theorized it was the remains of one of the early fur trappers, killed by Indians who wedged the body between two rocks that was subsequently covered by rockfall from above.
+The remains are potentially related to the killings of three other mountaineers by a small band of Cheyenne that took place in what is today southern Jefferson County west of the South Platte River in 1842.

 Fire

 On July 22, 2005, more than 200 acres (81 hectares) were set ablaze.
 Two fifteen-year-old boys were charged with first-degree felony arson and misdemeanor fourth-degree arson for lighting fireworks.
 They claimed to have shot off a Roman Candle, which started several small spot fires at the base of the north face.
 They fled the scene, but an area resident had witnessed the act and reported them to the police after the fire escalated, and they were soon found.
 The fire was contained later the same day, but it was summer with dry prairie grass conditions, so the fire had spread rapidly.
 It only burned one structure, a toolshed, and some other small miscellaneous pieces of property, but it cost more than 100,000 dollars (U.S. currency) to contain and extinguish.